CiscoDevNet/data-center-development/nx-os/README.md

 ## Prerequisites

 - You should have an enviornment with an NX-OS 9000-series switch running NX-OS.
+I'm using Cisco Modeling Labs v 2.6.1
 - An IDE (e.g. VS Code)

-## Lab Setup: a an NX-OS Node in CML
+## Lab Setup: adding an NX-OS 9000 node in Cisco Modeling Labs

 - I'm using Cisco Modeling Labs v2.6.1 running as a VM in ProxMox.
 As described in the [CML section](https://github.com/xanderstevenson/data-center-development/tree/main/cml) of this repo, I have an external connectior in bridge mode with an unmanaged switch attached to it.
 To this unmanaged switch, I've added a NX-OS 9000 node.